robinreni96/Automatic-Face-Detection-Annotation-and-Preprocessing/README.md

 <img src="https://github.com/robinreni96/Automatic-Face-Detection-Annotation-and-Preprocessing/blob/master/resource/structue.png">
 </p>

-### Note : The images should be in jpg format and each image of a class should have one person image.
+### Note : The images should be in jpg format and each image of a class should have only one person image.

 ## Steps to run the code for your custom dataset
 1. Create a python virtual environment and pip install the requirements.txt